kruthik93/Historical-Investment-Simulator-Dashboard/README.md

-# Investment Simulator Dashboard
+# Historical Investment Regret Simulator Dashboard

+Ever wondered how much money you would have had right now if you had only regularly invested a portion of your paycheck?
+Well this tool is for you !

-A comprehensive investment simulation tool that helps users understand the potential growth of their investments over time using Dollar-Cost Averaging (DCA) strategy.
+This Dashboard is an investment simulation tool that helps users understand the potential growth investments could have had over time using Dollar-Cost Averaging (DCA) strategy

+Please note: This is not investment advice !!!
+This dashboard is used to simulate what potentially could have happened historically, and should not be considered for making any financial decisions.

 ## Features